shekhar-kotekar/walrs_old/README.md

 # The Great Wal-RS
 Kafka implementation using Rust and Tokio.

+## Binned repo
+This repo has some useful code but discarding it for various reasons, attempting it one more time as part of another repository.

 ## Console client
 Create a new topic using below command:
 ```